4kxz/lmz-tile-search/README.md

 ```

 It can take a while to run, as it searches for matching tiles using brute force and it is not efficient.

+The `notebooks` directory contains a few notebooks I used to debug issues with the tile-matching code, jupyter is not actually required to generate the files.

+## Thanks

+To everybody who reported issues and helped out: mariorez, Snoopiisz, Areinu, LegendarySwordsman...